Model Inversion meets Cryptographic Fuzzy Extractors: The Problem

 \subsection{Inversion of Unprotected ML Embeddings}

 Consider an attacker who gets unauthorized access to the database storing sensitive embedding vectors persistently.
-If no protection mechanism was implemented (i.e. $\calM$ outputs were stored directly in~\Cref{fig:face-auth}), then the ``unprotected" embedding $\x$ retains significant information about the original image, and there is a risk that the original image can be inverted from $\x$ approximately.
+If no protection mechanism was implemented (i.e. $\calM$ outputs were stored directly in~\Cref{fig:face-auth}), then the attacker can access the ``unprotected" embedding $\x$, which retains substantial information about the original image.
+The attacker might then invert $\x$ to obtain an image that is close to the original.

 Recent prior works have shown that ML models can be trained~\cite{2023:stylegan-recontruction-attack,2023:id3pm-diffusion-inversion-attack,2024:bob} to perform such inversion for standard face recognition ML systems ($\calM$) such as Facenet~\cite{2015:facenet} and ArcFace~\cite{2022:arcface}.
 If successful, the inverted image is close enough to the original face image that it passes authentication with $\calM$.
-Prior works have reported attack success rates of over $90\%$ (see~\cref{sec:experiments} too).
-Thus, highly effective inversion attacks on unprotected embeddings are known, posing a serious privacy risk.
+Prior works have reported attack success rates of over $90\%$.
+Thus, strong inversion attacks on unprotected embeddings are known, posing a serious privacy risk.